Glossary of Terms

 Carat - Diamond:

-Carat refers to the weight of the diamond.
-The price will go up based the weight and combined with the clarity and cut of the stone.
+Carat refers to the weight of the diamond (or other gemstone).
+Diamond pricing is based on weight combined with the color, clarity, and cut of the stone.

 Clarity - Diamond: